Is Hosting Airbnb Worth It In 2024? Insights From Real Airbnb Hosts

 1. Local Short Term Rental Laws

-If you can’t comply with local regulations, hosting an Airbnb is not worth it.
+Local short term rental laws will dictate whether you can do Airbnb in a certain area.
 Not every city welcomes Airbnb.
-Many have specific laws governing short term rentals, with some even banning specific short-term bookings.
+Many have specific laws governing short term rentals, with some even banning it.
 You should review your area’s STR codes to avoid hefty penalties that could cost you $1,000 to $5,000 in fines.
+You should also stay updated with changes since states and counties pass new STR laws from time to time.
+If you can’t comply with local regulations, hosting an Airbnb is not worth it.

-You should also stay updated with changes because states and counties pass new STR laws from time to time.
-For instance, New York City’s Local Law 18, which mandates Airbnb hosts in the city to register their listings, has just taken effect on September 5, 2023.
-This law limits you (if you’re a landlord in NYC) to host only two guests at a time, and you’re also required to live in the same unit and be present during the guests’ stay.
+For example, New York City’s Local Law 18 mandates Airbnb hosts to register their listings.
+This law took effect on September 5, 2023.
+It limits NYC landlords to host only two guests at a time.
+You’re also required to live in the same unit and be present during the guests’ stay.
 Furthermore, your guests must have unrestricted access to your entire home.
-According to Christian Klossner from the NYC Mayor’s Office, this move aims to keep travelers safe from unlawful accommodations while curbing illegal short term rentals.
-But as a host, this limits your capacity to scale your Airbnb business.
+According to Christian Klossner of the NYC Mayor’s Office, this move aims to keep travelers safe from unlawful accommodations.
+The law also curbs illegal short term rentals.
+However, this significantly limits a host's capacity to scale their Airbnb business.

 2. HOA, Condominium, and Co-op Rules